How to make your application

 When to apply

-There are two deadlines for PhD applications for a September 2018 start (not applicable to studentship or Visiting Research Student applications, which are accepted throughout the year) to the Department of Computer Science:
+There are two deadlines for PhD applications for a September 2018 start (not applicable to funded scholarship or Visiting Research Student applications, which are accepted throughout the year) to the Department of Computer Science:

 - Applications in by January 5th